Chemistry AS/A Level

 24+ ADVANCED LEARNING LOANS

-From April 2013, anyone aged 24+ and starting a course on or after 1 August 2013 may apply for a 24+ Advanced Learning Loan.
-The loans are designed to help you pay your tuition fees and are available to all UK nationals* studying at Level 3 or Level 4 or an Advanced or Higher Apprenticeship.
+Anyone aged 24 or over may apply for a 24+ Advanced Learning Loan.
+The loans are designed to help you pay your tuition fees and are available to all UK nationals* studying a publicly funded Level 3 or Level 4 Course.
 It’s easy to apply, your household income isn’t taken into account and there’s no credit check.
 You won’t have to pay anything back until your income is over £21,000 a year.
-If your loan is for an Access to Higher Education programme and you progress to complete a Higher Education programme, you will not have to pay back your 24+ loan!
+If your loan is for an Access to Higher Education programme and you progress to complete a Higher Education programme, you will not have to pay back your 24+ loan.

 *Resident in the UK for three years prior to the start of the course.
 Enquire for further eligibility